 I become calmer at the thought because it means it will all be cleared up tonight.
 She couldn’t play director when the family was meeting.
 She’d have to be tangible, as tangible as the night sky, as tangible as me and that’s what I want, it’s what I desperately needed.
 I sigh slightly and let myself by pulled away from work willingly as I feel the start of a small smile creep onto the corners of my lips.
 Tonight I know the shadows in my mind will be chased away.

-Author's Note: Thank you for stoping by and reading this!
+Thank you for stoping by and reading this!
 I hope you enjoyed and if you have time, I'd love if you'd give me your thoughts on this chapter and where you think this story is going.
 One word of feedback can make the world of difference.
 Again, much thanks to PenguinWillReignSupreme for working with me as a beta and for her encouragement!
-Chapter image was made by charme.@ TDA.

 “Oh, my poor dear,” Nan says and grabs onto my upper arms and pulls me in for a bone crushing hug.
 She doesn’t let go.
-I try to squirm out of her clutch but she holds tighter and I hear her sniffling and her wet tears against my neck were her face is buried.
+I try to squirm out of her clutch, but she holds tighter and I hear her sniffling and feel her wet tears against my neck where her face is buried.

 “Oi Nan, no hug for me?”
 James cuts in after what felt like a millennium under her tight hug.
-Her hold loosens and I hear her sputter ‘of course not’ before she diverts her attention.
+Her hold loosens and I hear her sputter ‘of course' before she diverts her attention.
 I untangle myself and James catches my eye before I head into The Burrow.
-He winks and accepts Nan’s hug.
-I duck into the place of my childhood.
-Our family never came over as much as some of the other family members, mum was never one for big crowds and neither is dad for that matter but I still associate this place as a second home because it was here I first did magic.
+He winks and accepts Nan’s hug, and I duck into the place of my childhood.
+Our family never came over as much as some of the other family members, mum was never one for big crowds, and neither is dad for that matter, but I still associate this place as a second home because it was here I first did magic.

-I try not to think that Lucy had been by my side then and she had laughed so hard when my anger at Louis caused him to be doused with water.
+I try not to think how Lucy had been by my side then and she had laughed so hard when my anger at Louis caused him to be doused with water.
 She said there was a mischievous side to me yet.
-I was nine and most people thought I’d be a squib by then.
+I was nine and most people thought I’d be a Squib by then.

-“Roxanne isn’t coming of course, still in Hogwarts the dear thing.
-Your parents are here James, and so are yours Molly dear,” Nan prattles.
-She continues going over the guest list of the cousins who could and couldn’t make it and how disappointed she was that they couldn’t take the time out of their schedules for this family dinner.
-Though, I’m not a bit surprised, Victoire never shows up for anything since Teddy and Hugo is back chasing dragons in Asia.
+“Roxanne isn’t coming of course, still in Hogwarts, the dear thing.
+Your parents are here, James, and so are yours, Molly dear,” Nan prattles.
+She continues going over the guest list of the cousins who could and couldn’t make it, and how disappointed she is that they couldn’t take the time out of their schedules for this family dinner.
+Though, I’m not a bit surprised, Victoire never shows up for anything since it ended with Teddy, and Hugo is back chasing dragons in Asia.
 Lily will be off somewhere, probably couldn’t tear herself away from her new love interest of the month.

-I store the info in my head a she says it and we follow her into the kitchen.
-There are bodies everywhere as if we were trying to break the world record for how many Weasley’s and their counterparts can fit in a single room.
+I store the info in my head as she says it and we follow her into the kitchen.
+There are bodies everywhere as if we were trying to break a record for how many Weasleys and their counterparts can fit into a single room.
 I feel their eyes on me as I stop abruptly to avoid Albus and Louis’ kids as they run around the table with biscuits in their hands.

 I feel someone grab my arm and pull me into another hug.
-Their aftershave tells me that it’s Louis.
+The scent of aftershave tells me that it’s Louis.
 He always wears too much.
 He lets go and I immediately take a step back, but he keeps a tight hold on my forearm so I can’t move any further.

 “God Molls, bloody hell,” he said and sighs.
 Not even Aunt Fleur says anything about his language.